remibengtpettersen/Programutvikling/README.md

 Implemented feature that will generate a "config.properties" file if it is missing.
 File will have default content.

 160316 12:31
-Implemented a Rules dropdown menu, a custom rule dialog tpopup, and custom rules.
+Implemented a Rules dropdown menu, a custom rule dialog popup, and custom rules.
 Custom rules are parsed from Bx/Sx notation, and will evolve accordingly.
 Added the HighLife rule as a class

+160318
+Implemented a clearGrid function, available under the Edit dropdown menu.
+Added some popular, alternative rules (Life Without Death, Seeds, Diamoeba, Replicator, Day and Night) to the rules dropdown menu